ankitects/anki-manual/src/deck-options.md

 For earlier versions, see [this FAQ page](https://faqs.ankiweb.net/the-anki-2.1-scheduler.html).

-Studying new cards will temporarily increase the number of reviews you need to do a day, as newly learnt material needs to be repeated a number of times before the delay between repetitions can increase appreciably.
+Studying new cards will temporarily increase the number of reviews you need to do a day, as newly-learnt material needs to be repeated a number of times before the delay between repetitions can increase appreciably.
 If you are consistently learning 20 new cards a day, you can expect your daily reviews to be roughly about 200 cards/day.
 You can decrease the reviews required by